AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/page.pageapi.md

 *Inherited from [PageApiProperties](page.pageapiproperties.md).[viewportTakeover](page.pageapiproperties.md#viewporttakeover)*

 Configuration to alter the z-index ordering of the Shell and iframe based on whether viewport takeover is needed.

 Some applications will need to open a view that takes up the entire viewport of the browser.
-This works by increasing the size of the iframe the entire height of the viewport and using the `z-index` property to switch between the header or the content (iframe) being on top.
+This works by increasing the size of the iframe to the full height of the viewport, and using the `z-index` property to alternate between header and content (iframe) on top.
 To make this work seamlessly, a DOM element with `id="shell-placeholder"` is automatically added to the top of the `document.body` container.
 The Unified Shell adds a `height` property to the DOM element, effectively pushing down the rest of the application's UI below the Shell UI.

 By default, the Shell will have a higher `z-index` than the iframe, so it will be usable.
 In order to alternate the `z-index` values, putting the iframe above the Shell, set:

 ```typescript
 page.viewportTakeover = true;
 ```

 Now the solution application is 100% of the browser's viewport and can open any views at 100%.
 When the takeover is complete, set the value back to `false` to return the Shell to the top of the application.

 ## Methods